GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - **Burn Rate Triggers**: Ensure you have created 2 burn rate alerts for all your SLOs (8 in total).
   - These alerts should be configured to trigger at different burn rates (e.g., 1.5-2.0x for slow burn, 10x for fast burn) to capture varying levels of degradation.
-- **Alert Activity**: While the exact number of alerts triggered will vary depending on the system's behavior, you should expect at least one alert to fire for the "Chat Latency" SLO.
-This SLO is intentionally designed to exhibit issues, so an alert confirms that your monitoring and alerting setup is functioning correctly.
+- **Alert Activity**: While the exact number of alerts triggered will vary depending on the system's behavior, you should expect 3 alerts.
+Both burn rate alerts should fire for the "Chat Latency" SLO, and the slow burn rate alert should fire for the "Chat Engagement SLO".
-- **Alerts not working?**: These alerts are designed to work when detecting a change from baseline performance monitored over 60 minutes.
-Sometimes, in the lab environment because we are using short lookback windows, it is possible that you created the alert after the service started degrading for a few minutes already in which case the alert threshold isn't reached in a short time.
-If you don't see an alert even after 10 minutes, just look at the graph, it should be pretty easy to see which SLO is failing badly, and which is failing less drastically.

 ### Learning Resources